How to Maintain a Positive Business Reputation

 Why is business reputation management essential?

-With business reputation, the sky’s the limit.
+With a company reputation, the sky’s the limit.
 Whether it’s growing your business or expanding to new markets, a good business reputation can get you there faster and more effectively than anything else, improving earned media value.

-By the way, have a look at our video which is a good sum-up of why business reputation is important:
+By the way, have a look at our video which is a good sum-up of why company’s reputation is important:

 Negative business reputation management examples and their consequences